behnamasadi/cpp_tutorials/src/third_party_tools/xml/xml.md

 ```
 PCDATA means parse-able text data.

-# XML XSD (Schema Definition)
+# XML XSD
-It is also used to describe and validate the structure and the content of XML data.
+XML XSD (Schema Definition) is also used to describe and validate the structure and the content of XML data.
 The fundamental distinction between DTDs and XML Schema is that XML Schema uses an XML-based syntax, whereas DTDs use a unique syntax that dates back to SGML DTDs.
 Although DTDs are frequently chastised for requiring users to learn a new grammar, the syntax is actually extremely simple.
 The converse is true for XML Schema, which is verbose but also uses tags and XML, making the syntax of XML Schema less scary.
 DTDs were created with the objective of maintaining SGML compatibility for programs that might desire to convert SGML DTDs to XML DTDs.
 However, because "conciseness in XML markup is of minimum importance," one of the aims of XML, there is no actual care about keeping the syntax short.